typelevel/Laika/docs/using-laika/embedded.md

     Transform from ReStructuredText to HTML withRootDirectory "myDocs"

+### Merging Multiple Input Directories

+Laika allows to merge multiple directories into a tree structure with a single root.
+This allows to keep reusable styles and templates separately, a feature often called "themes" by other tools, but the support in Laika is fully generic and the purpose of the merge can be very different from classic themes.

+When the merged directories contain subfolders with the same name, those will be merged recursively.
+Only files with the same name in the same folder are treated as errors.

+Use the `fromDirectories` method to specify the directories to merge:

+    Transform from Markdown to
+      HTML fromDirectories ("source","styles") toDirectory "target"

+### Mixing Markdown and reStructuredText

+Both text markup formats can be used within the same directory structure, including cross-linking between the two formats.
+The parser to be used is then determined by the file extension of each of the input files.
+`.md` and `.markdown` files get parsed by the Markdown parser, `.rst` files by the reStructuredText parser.

+All you have to do is pass both parsers to the API:

+    Transform from Markdown or ReStructuredText to
+      HTML fromDirectory "source" toDirectory "target"

 ### Parallel Execution

 When transforming a large number of files you may want to run the operations